Roman Road, London: Roman Road Market

-Roman Road Market is a historical marketplace and is the town centre of Bow, it is in East London, England, and apart of the London Borough of Tower Hamlets and take it namesake from the wider road between Bethnal Green and Bow. located at the road eastern end is referred to as Roman or The Roman which is next to Bow and these terms can also apply to the surrounding streets.
+Roman Road Market is a historical marketplace and is the town centre of Bow, it is in East London, England, and a part of the London Borough of Tower Hamlets and take it namesake from the wider road between Bethnal Green and Bow. located at the road eastern end is referred to as Roman or The Roman which is next to Bow and these terms can also apply to the surrounding streets.
 Both the area and the road was famously taken by Boudicea from Camulodunum (modern Colchester) on her way to burn the Roman Empire in Londinium (modern City of London) and is one of the oldest known trade route in Britain while there has been a market for at least over 150 years.

 History

 As roads were built, housing, trades and manufacturing, most famously the Bryant and May Match Factory, developed quickly.
 With housing and Industry came the need for the essentials of life, and costermongers started selling their wares, people used their front rooms to sell goods and shops lined the Roman Road.
 A main shopping street evolved and the Roman Road Market which grew probably as early as 1843 in Stratford-at-Bow, when it was illegal 'but withstood several attempts to close it down'.
 It was certainly recorded as a fully fledged market in 1887 by Booth, who toured the area with the local policeman and reported that 'Roman Road...is one of the great market streets in London.
 Things to be bought of every sort, even patent leather shoes.
 Some demand for good quality as well as for cheapness'.
 The market is the heart of Bow, and 'going down the Roman' has been a tradition for generations.

 The market was open long hours: there are oral accounts of trading going on until 10 pm well into the 20th century.
 Market days are Tuesdays, Thursdays and Saturdays, but retail shops are open all week.
 Old Ford and Bow Traders and Shopkeepers Union was inaugurated in 1910 to promote the welfare of costermongers and traders as well as those they lived alongside, and there have been traders groups since then.

 The growth of traffic led to the council in 1959 trying to divert street trading to a new market off Roman Road.
 It met the same kind of resistance as the earlier attempt to promote Columbia Market.

 The Roman Road Market was designated a Conservation Area in 1989, and extended in 2008 in recognition of its historic significance and special character as a traditional East End market.